Skip to Content

 Which Cricut machine should I buy?

-I love all four machines, and while they have many similarities, they also have a few important differences that might help you make your decision about which Cricut machine you should buy.
+I love all of the machines I’ve owned.
+And while they have many similarities, they also have a few important differences that might help you make your decision about which Cricut machine you should buy.

 Workspace with a computer and Cricut machines on a desk

 First I am going to be covering the Cricut Explore Air 2.
 This is the first machine I owned, and I also want to highlight that it’s a machine I bought myself.
-(I received my Cricut Maker and Cricut Joy from Cricut as part of their influencer program.)
-In my opinion, this machine is the best all-purpose machine.
+Yes—I was a Cricut user before I ever worked with them in their influencer program!

 Cricut machine on a table with plants

-What does the Cricut Explore Air 2 machine cut?
+What can the Cricut Explore Air 2 machine cut?

 A lot of people make their decision about which machine to buy based on what the machine’s cutting capabilities are.
 The Cricut Explore Air 2 doesn’t cut the biggest number of materials, nor can it accommodate the longest range of materials.

-Some highlights you’ll likely be interested in are vinyl, iron-on, card stock, paper, bonded fabric, adhesive foil, canvas, craft foam, paper-thin faux leather, infusible ink transfer sheets, kraft board, mylar, washi paper, and much more.
+Some highlights you’ll likely be interested in are vinyl, iron-on, card stock, paper, bonded fabric, adhesive foil, canvas, craft foam, paper-thin faux leather, infusible ink transfer sheets, kraft board, and much more.
 Cricut’s website has a full list of materials the Cricut Explore Air 2 can cut.

-The Explore Air 2 also had two other cutting modes: fast mode and precision mode.
-Fast most cuts up to double the speed of a normal cut, but it isn’t available for all materials.
+The Explore Air 2 also has two other cutting modes: fast mode and precision mode.
+Fast mode cuts up to double the speed of a normal cut, but it isn’t available for all materials.
 Precision mode is best for really intricate cuts.
 I honestly don’t really use either, but it’s good to know they are there.

 Cricut machine on a table with plants

-Looking for more info on Cricut machines?
-Check out my detailed review of the EasyPress 2, my post about the EasyPress Mini, and my overview of and tutorial all about using the Cricut Mug Press!
+Looking for more Cricut?
+Check out my detailed review of the EasyPress 2, my post about the EasyPress Mini, and my tutorial all about using the Cricut Mug Press!

 What else can the Cricut Explore Air 2 do?